carpefukendiem/rrio/content/pages/7--lbsthanks/index.md

 ---
-title: Thank  You For
+title: Thank  You!
 ---

-## Thank You!
-Get Ready To Learn Some Really Cool Stuff
+## Get Ready To Learn Some Really Cool Stuff

 I'm so excited you've decided to take initiative in growing your local business (or are helping your clients grow theirs).